ukmaker/VideoTrigger/README.md

 # Is It Any Good?
 Well, it's good enough for me :-)

-The input has no buffering, so the impedance is a bit low and interferes with the input signal.
-I'll add a buffer of some sort when I get some time.
-This migh be a bit tricky due to the output levels of the VDP.
+The input buffer is tailored to the output of the VDP.
+If the signal you use as the input does not have a DC offset of 2V, you'll need to bias the transistor up and add an input decoupling capacitor.